music-suite/music-suite/src/User-Guide.md

 stretch (2/3) (scat [c,d,e]) |> f^*2
 ```

+As you can see, note values, tuplets and ties are added automatically

 The `^*` and `^/` operators can be used as shorthands for `delay` and `compress`.

 ```music+haskell